zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 ## Is Dapper case sensitive or insensitive?

-Dapper is case insensitive when mapping column to property.
+Dapper is case insensitive when mapping columns to properties.
 It doesn't matter if the column name returned is `CustomerID` or `customerid`.
 In both cases, it will be mapped to the right property, such as `CustomerId`, no matter the casing.

 ## Installation